besworks/llm-complete/DEVELOPMENT.md

 ## Input Control Functions

-Block all keyboard input while processing and hide the cursor.
+Block all text input from keyboard while processing and hide the cursor.

 ```javascript
 function blockInput() {